mithunpaul08/StatNlpFall2016/assignment2/README.txt

 The code can be found in qn3.py attached herewith.
+The code can be run by typing “python qn3.py”

 The unigrams thus calculated can be found in the attached herewith file: UniGramOutputForQn3.txt The bigrams thus calculated can be found in the attached herewith file: BiGramOutputForQn3.txt The bigrams thus calculated can be found in the attached herewith file: